Tahoe Fund

 4. Tahoe Fund grants are intended to leverage existing levels of federal, state, and local funding.
 Project requests cannot be a substitute for the base operational budgets of these entities.

 9. The Tahoe Fund is focused on expanding stewardship of the region, and will consider projects that focus on large-scale stewardship.
-K-12 in-school programs are not currently being considered.
+K-12 programs are not currently being considered.

 10. The Tahoe Fund will not select projects that address the mitigation requirements of private projects.